PDF Portfolios (aka PDF Packages or Collections)

 // create a collection item

-$collectionItem = new SetaPDF_Merger_Collection_Item();
+$collectionItem = new Collection\Item();

 // add the company value

-$collectionItem->setEntry('company', SetaPDF_Core_Encoding::toPdfString('tektown'), $schema);
+$collectionItem->setEntry('company', Encoding::toPdfString('tektown'), $schema);

 // ignore the schema